HappyRhino/hr.dnd/README.md

 });

-// When drag for a view for "type" type.enableDrag({ view: elementToDragView });
+// Enable drag for a view for "type" type.enableDrag({ view: elementToDragView });
 ```